bytecodealliance/wasmtime/docs/stability-platform-support.md

   `#![no_std]` library over time has a number of costs associated with it:

-  * Rust has no stable way to diagnose `no_std` errors in an otherwise `std` build, which means that to supoprt this feature it must be tested on CI with a `no_std` target.
+  * Rust has no stable way to diagnose `no_std` errors in an otherwise `std` build, which means that to support this feature it must be tested on CI with a `no_std` target.
 This is costly in terms of CI time, CI maintenance, and developers having to do extra builds to avoid CI errors.
 Note that this isn't *more* costly than any other platform supported by Wasmtime, but it's